How Revenue Works

 Federal reforms

-The government reforms laws and regulations by enacting new legislation and proposing new rules for implementation.
+The government reforms laws and regulations by:

 How are natural resources on Native American land governed?